Want a Baby?

 One of your options is to choose an anonymous donor.
 However, if this is your choice, it’s important to be aware that these days donor-conceived children have the right to receive non-identifying information about their donor at the age of 16 and identifying information at 18 (full name, address, date and town of birth).

 If you decide to choose a sperm donor through a fertility clinic you might be interested to know that, since 2005, children conceived by a sperm donor have the right to receive non-identifying information (ethnicity, physical appearance, medical history, etc.) about their donor at the age of 16, as well as information about the donor-conceived siblings that they might have.
 When they reach the age of 18, they’ll have access to identifying information such as the donor’s name, date of birth and last address given.

 Selecting a non-anonymous sperm donor can be a good solution as this gives you the opportunity to get to know the donor’s personality and, if this is what you want, to decide to co-parent with him.
 Make sure that your donor has been through all of the required health screening tests, such as those for genetic disorders, infectious diseases and sexually transmitted diseases.
 The donor’s sperm count and quality should also be tested.

 During your search for a sperm donor, you might consider certain characteristics such as medical history, ethnicity, physical appearance, blood type, lifestyle or interests.
-Our regularly updated database of over 8500 sperm donors lets you search for someone by age and country.
-Find out more about sperm donation.
+Looking for a sperm donor?
+Using our comprehensive database, you’re able to browse profiles and base your search on criteria such as location and age.

 Once you’ve selected your sperm donor, whether this is a known or an anonymous donor, you’ll have the choice between self-insemination performed at home with a kit or artificial insemination by medical professionals in a licensed fertility clinic.